aws/aws-security-services-best-practices/docs/en/guides/inspector/index.md

 Alternatively, you may enable Inspector across all accounts and regions using CLI.
 Check out the [enablement script on Github](https://github.com/aws-samples/inspector2-enablement-with-cli).

+For organizations that want declarative governance over Inspector enablement, [AWS Organizations now supports Inspector policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_inspector.html).
+An Inspector policy is a JSON document attached to your organization root or OUs that specifies which scan types should be enabled.
+When the policy is in place, all in-scope accounts are automatically aligned with your policy definition, and member accounts cannot disable policy-managed scanning via the Inspector API.
+This is stronger than the auto-enable toggle above — it provides a guardrail that prevents drift, ensuring consistent vulnerability scanning coverage as your organization scales.

 ## Coverage

 In this section we will cover the enablement of different features to configure Inspector across all supported resources in your environment.